 Even Resnick’s barber Floyd Musgrave testified that Sam wanted him to slice his throat with a razor.
 When Floyd refused, he asked the barber to find someone else to kill him, but he again said no.

 After 19 days of trial and another 19 hours of deliberation, the eight-woman, four-man jury returned their verdicts.
-Clemmie Jackson, the guy that did not actually participate in the murder – the go-between- was found innocent and set free.
+Clemmie Jackson, the guy who did not actually participate in the murder – the go-between- was found innocent and set free.
 The remaining four were all found guilty of murder in the first degree and sentenced to life imprisonment.

 As you would expect, since his death was not an accident, Lloyd’s of London did not pay on the life insurance policy.